- Most motorcycle accidents are likely to be front impact crashes, with the biggest scenario being left turn collisions and side swipes.

 - The deadliest type of accident for motorcycle riders is collision with another vehicle, which accounted for 56% of the 5,115 fatal cases in 2018.

 - The fatality rate for riders is 6x higher compared to passenger car motorists.

 - There were 82,000 motorcycle accident injuries in 2018.

 - Motorcyclists are 4x more likely to be injured than passenger car occupants.

 - 61% of fatal motorcycle accidents occur in urban areas, versus 39% in rural locations.

-- Intersections account for 35% of deadly motorcycle accidents.
+- Motorcycle accidents in intersections account for 35% of deadly motorcycle accidents.